2015Multimedia/MultimediaFinal/Readme.txt

 4. let user specify object (where the energy will be max) and insert 100 seams [Gimg, ~] = identifyObject(img, true);
 	insertSeam(img, 100, true, Gimg);
+5. let user specify object to be delete: removeObject(img);